lemonlabsuk/scala-uri/README.md

 val uri = Url.parse("http://example.com/path with space?param=üri")

-uri.toString //This is: http://example.com/path%20with%20space?param=%C3%BCri
+uri.toString // This is: http://example.com/path%20with%20space?param=%C3%BCri

-uri.toStringRaw //This is: http://example.com/path with space?param=üri
+uri.toStringRaw // This is: http://example.com/path with space?param=üri
 ```

 The characters that `scala-uri` will percent encode by default can be found [here](https://github.com/NET-A-PORTER/scala-uri/blob/master/src/main/scala/com/netaporter/uri/encoding/PercentEncoder.scala#L21).
 You can modify which characters are percent encoded like so: